StevenTammen/bibledocs.org/content/greek-resources/second-declension-masculine.md

 date: 2020-09-12
 tags: []
 weight: 4
+inprogress: false
+summary: >-
+   A "declension" is a collection of nouns that share endings and behavior.
+In Greek, nouns can be masculine, feminine, or neuter.
+Many feminine nouns are in the first declension, and many masculine and neuter nouns are in the second declension.
+Since there are four subtypes of first declension feminine nouns (having four sets of endings to memorize) but only one set of forms to learn for second declension masculine nouns, that is why we start with second declension masculine nouns.
+This page also introduces the masculine forms for the Greek definite article.
 ---

 ## Characteristics of Greek substantives

-Substantives encompass the classes nouns, adjectives, and pronouns (which go with nouns and pronouns).
+Substantives encompass the classes nouns, pronouns, and adjectives (which go with nouns and pronouns).

 Greek substantives have three primary characteristics: gender, number, and case.
 Adjectives *always* match the nouns or pronouns they go with in all three of these things.